 In his current role with UNOPS, Scott is working to develop and demonstrate a new generation of infrastructure systems-of-systems based methodologies and tools to support countries to identify adaptable pathways to sustainable development.
 This contributes towards UNOPS’ broader programme of Evidence Based Infrastructure Development, which is being rolled-out in a variety of political and geographic contexts including in post-disaster, post-conflict, and developing economies, rapidly developing city-states, and small island nations from South and Central America, to Africa, the Middle East and Asia.

-Alongside interaction with external stakeholders, Scott is an active member of the academic community and has published research on the topics of applied infrastructure network risk, climate change adaptation, long-term infrastructure planning, environmental sustainability and complex networks.
-In 2014 he was awarded the ICVRAM Young Scientist Award for his research into the vulnerability of future electricity networks in the UK.
-In 2015 he was awarded the Society for Risk Analysis (SRA) Merit Prize for his work on multi-scale infrastructure systems risk.
+Alongside interaction with infrastructure practitioners, Scott is an active member of the academic community and has published research on the topics of applied infrastructure network risk, climate change adaptation, long-term infrastructure planning, infrastructure for sustainable development, environmental sustainability and complex networks.
+In 2014, he was awarded the ICVRAM Young Scientist Award for his research into the vulnerability of future electricity networks in the UK.
+In 2015, he was awarded the Society for Risk Analysis Merit Prize for his work on multi-scale infrastructure systems risk.

-Scott holds a PhD in infrastructure systems modeling from the University of Oxford, a Masters degree in hydro-informatics and water management from Newcastle University and a Bachelors degree in civil engineering from Loughborough University.
+Scott holds a PhD in infrastructure systems modelling from the University of Oxford, an MSc in hydro-informatics and water management from Newcastle University and a BEng in civil engineering from Loughborough University.